gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 led to half of the goat's remains.*

 *Vurt put his hand on the still-warm carcass and looked helplessly at the woods around them.
-He had spent his whole life in the desert---he didn't know how to track something among trees.
+He had spent his whole life in the desert—he didn't know how to track something among trees.
 "What way go?"  he asked the bosun in bad Gandan-o.*